-If you are considering opening a foreign account in Ghana then there are a few things here you should be aware of.
+If you are considering opening any of the foreign accounts in Ghana then there are a few things here you should be aware of.

 See also: Is Treasury bill investment worth it?